 - Return dough to bowl, cover, and let rest for 50 minutes.

-- Heat pan to a medium heat.
+- Heat a pan over medium heat.

-- Roll each portion of dough on floured surface until they are as thin as you can make them without tearing.
+- Roll each portion of dough on a floured surface until they are as thin as you can make them without tearing.

-- Keep the rolled out tortillas under a dry towel until ready to cook.
+- Keep the rolled-out tortillas under a dry towel until ready to cook.

 - Once cooked, wrap in a dish towel to keep them soft.